vectorgrp/sil-kit/docs/simulation/simulation.rst

 Configuration of the Period Length
 ----------------------------------
-Each synchronized participant needs to define a period length via :cpp:func:`ITimeSyncService::SetPeriod()<SilKit::Core::Orchestration::ITimeSyncService::SetPeriod()>`.
+Each synchronized participant needs to define a period length via :cpp:func:`ITimeSyncService::SetPeriod()<SilKit::Services::Orchestration::ITimeSyncService::SetPeriod()>`.
 This sets a constant step size at which the participant will step through the simulation.
 The period length can be changed at any time.
-The period length defaults to 1ms if :cpp:func:`ITimeSyncService::SetPeriod()<SilKit::Core::Orchestration::ITimeSyncService::SetPeriod()>` is never called.
+The period length defaults to 1ms if :cpp:func:`ITimeSyncService::SetPeriod()<SilKit::Services::Orchestration::ITimeSyncService::SetPeriod()>` is never called.
 Note that each participant may have a different period length.

 Configuration of the Simulation Task
 ------------------------------------
 Each synchronized participant **must** define a simulation task that will be executed at the start of each simulation step (see :ref:`above<subsec:sim-simulationPeriod>`).
 Users can provide the simulation task either as a synchronous or an asynchronous task.
-The synchronous task is set by calling :cpp:func:`SetSimulationTask()<SilKit::Core::Orchestration::ITimeSyncService::SetSimulationTask()>` and providing the task to be executed as a delegate function.
+The synchronous task is set by calling :cpp:func:`SetSimulationTask()<SilKit::Services::Orchestration::ITimeSyncService::SetSimulationTask()>` and providing the task to be executed as a delegate function.
 Note that the simulation task is not necessarily executed on the main thread of the application.
 After the execution of the simulation task is finished, the other participants are informed about the next point in time at which the participant intends to execute its task.